 In Switzerland, non-nationals typically work either as seasonal workers in tourism or in areas such as IT and financial services that require highly skilled workers.
-Swiss employers often look for graduates with relevant degrees so arts and social science graduates may find it more difficult than others to find graduate employment.
+Swiss employers often look for graduates with relevant vocational degrees so arts and social science graduates may find it more difficult than others to find graduate employment.

 It's useful to speak the language of the canton in which you wish to work.
 German is most widely spoken, particularly in the centre and some of the east of Switzerland.
 French is the second most widely spoken, especially in the western part of the country which borders France.
 Italian is spoken in the southern areas, and Romansch, the least spoken language, is spoken in pockets of eastern Switzerland.
-English may be used by multinational companies with offices/headquarters in Switzerland.
+English may be used by the multinational companies with offices/headquarters in Switzerland.

 Where can you work?